 7. The blood of Christ and the word of our testimony

 We are overcomers in this life because He has overcome.
 And our lives are hidden in Christ with God.
 No enemy or obstacle can touch our souls.
 When we have been set free by the blood of Christ and the power of His sacrifice by death on the Cross, we have a new identity in Him.
 We've been bought with a price, we are not our own, but covered by the grace and forgiveness of Jesus.
-We live victorious, and no demon or darkness can ever separate us from the love of God which is in Christ our Lord.
+We live victorious against the attacks of spiritual warfare, and no demon or darkness can ever separate us from the love of God which is in Christ our Lord.
 There is Power in the Name of Jesus.

 "And they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even when faced with death.”
 (Revelation 12:11).